fmi-basel/LSTree/README.md

 # Usage
-The entire analysis pipeline is implemented as a Luigi workflow [https://github.com/spotify/luigi] and majors steps can be run with the commands detailed below.
-Jupyter notebooks for interactive visualization of the result and drawing training labels are also provided.
+The entire analysis pipeline is implemented as a Luigi workflow [https://github.com/spotify/luigi] and majors steps can be run with the commands detailed below and on the following sections.
+Jupyter notebooks for interactive [visualization of the results](/webview/webview.ipynb) and [drawing 3D labels](/notebooks/3D_annotator.ipynb) are also provided.

 ## Folder structure
-A certain data structure is expected so tat the workflow can run smoothly: it should ideally be organized with 2-level sub-folders for movie and channels respectively:
+A certain data structure is expected so that the workflow can run smoothly: it should ideally be organized with 2-level sub-folders for movie and channels respectively:

 ```bash
 .